 Most residential misting systems are designed for 1 Phase power because that is typically the only available power supply.
 However, some commercial and most industrial applications do have the option of using 1 Phase or 3 Phase power.
-So the question becomes, which is a better option.
+The question becomes: which is a better option?

 Specifically, here is a direct comparison for two generic motors.
 Both are 2 HP, 4 pole motors (running at 1750 RPM) operating at 230V 60Hz.